dalance/svlint/md/manual-rulesets.md

 main executable (via `$*`).
-When svlint searches for a configuration (`src/main.rs::search_config()`), the environment variable is chosen in preference to the `--config` flag which prevents confusing cases.
+When svlint searches for a configuration (`src/main.rs::search_config()`), the environment variable is chosen in preference to the `--config` flag which prevents confusing cases:

-1) Where the script is given the option, e.g. `svlint-foo --config=bar *.sv`.
+1. Where the script is given the option, e.g. `svlint-foo --config=bar *.sv`.
   As the environment variable is set, the option `--config=bar` is ignored.
   If a user wishes to pass a different configuration, they'll need to call the main executable like `svlint --config=bar *.sv`.
-2) Where the environment variable is not set or is invalid, the `--config` value (defaulting to `.svlint.toml`) is searched for hierarchically, beginning in the current directory then moving upwards to filesystem ancestors.
+2. Where the environment variable is not set or is invalid, the `--config` value (defaulting to `.svlint.toml`) is searched for hierarchically, beginning in the current directory then moving upwards to filesystem ancestors.

 If instead the `--config` option was used in wrapper scripts, this could lead to confusion where TOML files exist elsewhere in the hierarchy.